w3c/css-houdini-drafts/README.md

 # Examples

-Below is a set of simple examples to showcase the syntax and API usage.
+Below is a set of simple examples to showcase the proposed syntax and API usage.

 ## Example 1.
 A fade-in animation with spring timing

-Define animator in the worklet scope:
+Register the animator in AnimationWorklet scope:

 ```javascript
 registerAnimator('spring-fadein', class SpringAnimator {